Disclosure: This post may contain affiliate links.

 When picking out your cauliflower, look for one that is firm, creamy white, and with compact, tightly closed florets.
 Avoid cauliflower with open florets or dark brown spots.
 These are sure signs that your cauliflower is close to spoilage.

-Note: a small cauliflower will make about 6 servings of cauliflower rice.
+Pro Tip: a small cauliflower will make about 6 servings.
 Larger ones can make between 8 and 10 servings.

 This is done by grating the cauliflower into rice-size pieces.
-For this step you can either use a handheld box grater or your food processor with the shredding attachment in place.
-I personally prefer a box grater as it gives you more control over the cauliflower and is easier to clean up.
+For this step, you can either use a handheld box grater or your food processor with the shredding attachment in place.
+I personally prefer a box grater as it gives you more control and it is easier to clean up.